lpmi-13/mongo-dojo/README.md

 - Attaching a node service that reads from the primary (without secondaryPreferred), and then see what happens when the primary steps down (it should break)

+- fix various things (probably a sub-set of the above) by restarting the `mongod` process

+- fire a number of different types of queries into mongo and see what the graphs look like: skip param with a high number (1000+), gt/ls combined in the same query maybe?